Crime-Analytica/CrimeStop-Analytics/README.md

 ## CrimeStop Analytics Desktop

-A desktop app built with [Flutter](https://flutter.dev/multi-platform/desktop) is available for Windows, Mac, and Linux.
+A desktop app built with [Flutter](https://flutter.dev/multi-platform/desktop) is available for Windows, Mac, and Linux(_For Law Enforcement personnel_).

 There are different ways to get the Flutter desktop app: